Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Neighborhood: Southern Gion (one of Kyoto's historic geisha districts)

-Best For: Cherry blossoms with traditional machiya houses and quiet atmosphere
+Best For: Cherry blossoms with traditional machiya houses and a quiet atmosphere

 Why Go: This narrow canal offers cherry trees positioned along the water between traditional wooden machiya houses, creating the visual connection between historic architecture and seasonal blooms that many visitors expect from Gion.